A Fleet Presentation in front of the Bay of Naples

 In 1630 van Eertvelt returned to Antwerp, where he was able to build on his earlier successes.
 The painter enjoyed a near-monopoly on the genre of marine painting in Antwerp: together with the brothers Gillis and Bonaventura Peeters, who established their workshop in Antwerp in 1633, he was one of the very few Flemish exponents of the genre.
 (This has been explained by the fact that the Antwerp harbour lost much of its lustre in the late 16th and early 17th century.)
 Inventories of the time show his works steadily entering higher-middle and upper-class collections.
 In 1632, his portrait was painted by van Dyck (today it is kept in Augsburg); a year later, he remarried, his first wife having died in 1626.
 In 1649 records show him renting a large and expensive house on the Oever.
 Andries van Eertvelt died a wealthy man in 1652.

-The present work may be considered a beautiful example of van Eertvelt’s work: painted on an oak panel, it shows a fleet of galleys before a coastline.
+The present work may be considered a beautiful example of van Eertvelt’s work: painted on an oak panel, it shows a presentation of a fleet of galleys before a coastline, most probably the Bay of Naples.
 No particular battle or ship formation is being recorded here; instead, the painter is just showing off his skill in rendering the many details of the ships and their crew and the ebb and flow of the water.
 It is clearly a piece made for the market, but probably not for export: works on panel, especially when the panel consisted of several planks, did not transport as well as works on canvas or copper.
 This relatively large work was most likely made for the local market in Antwerp, destined to adorn the walls of the town house of a well-off citizen.
 As the panel is stamped on the back with the marks of the Antwerp guild of panel makers, attesting to the panel’s fine quality, there can be no doubt that the painting was executed in Antwerp, probably sometime in the 1630’s.

 |Artist:||Andries van Eertvelt (Antwerp 1590 - 1652)|